Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 standard implementations prepend the options with DS and NN for all queries, i.e. if you want to Query using the `fileLocation` option for a data source you would set the `DSfileLocation` property in the WITH clause.
 This may or may not apply for non-standard implementations, though developers are advised to follow this rule for consistency's sake.
-The SELECT statement that created the Query will receive results in the same format that a source normally receives.
+The SELECT statement that created the Query will only receive an array of JSON objects representing the objects identified, in the format used by the neural [net implementation](#netInterface).

+Options available for all Queries (not prepended by anything) are:
+*   sendFullResponse: Optional.
+Specifies that this request should send back data in the same format as a notification instead of only the objects recognized.
+Note that the data will be the sole occupant of a 1-element array when received, instead of being immediately available as a JSON object.
+This is because Query results are mandated to be arrays.
+Default is false.

 ## Image Retriever Interface<a name="retrieveInterface" id="retrieveInterface"></a>

-This is an interface that returns a jpeg encoded image.
+This is an interface that returns a jpeg encoded image, a timestamp (optional), and a Map containing any data that a source may need.
 Settings may or may not differ for periodic messages versus Query responses.
-There are two implementations included in the standard package.
+There are four implementations included in the standard package.

 ### Default Retriever<a name="defaultRet" id="defaultRet"></a>